Meet our trustees

 Lauren is the Head Teacher of North Berwick High School; she took up the post in 2013, having been Depute Head Teacher at the school for seven years.
 After studying English at Aberdeen University, Lauren began her teaching career in Manchester.
 On returning to Scotland, she was appointed as Head of English at St Margaret’s School in Edinburgh and she chaired the English Professional Development Group for the Scottish Council of Independent Schools.

 Lauren is a council member of School Leaders Scotland, the professional organisation for senior managers in Scotland’s secondary schools.
-She is also a member of East Lothian’s Senior Management Education Board and sits on the Fitness to Teach and Registration Panels of the General Teaching Council for Scotland.
+She is also a member of East Lothian’s Senior Management Education Board.
 Outwith education, Lauren was a trustee for the National Childbirth Trust, representing the north-west of England.

 Mike is a Conservation Officer with the RSPB, covering the Scottish Borders, Edinburgh and the Lothians.
 Mike has a BSc (Hons) in biology from the University of Stirling, an MSc in ornithology from the University of Cape Town and a PGCE from Moray House.